-Just a couple months into reading the Bible for the first time, I came across the character of Solomon.
+Just a couple of months into reading the Bible for the first time, I came across the character of Solomon.
 King Solomon is one of my favorite people in the Old Testament.
 Solomon’s life can be seen as among the most encouraging the Old Testament has to offer.
 But I suppose that depends on how you look at life.

 As always, please feel free to like, not like, comment, or question any of my posts.
 Your opinions are welcome.